koltyakov/gosip/api/_README.md

 > A fluent SharePoint API for Go

 This is the beta area.
-Changes to interfaces are expected in near futute.
+Changes to interfaces are expected in near future.

+## ToDo:

+- [ ] Solidify API (Go language terms)
+- [ ] Integration tests
+- [ ] Extend SP coverage